 A whole life insurance policy can easily be significantly more expensive than a term life insurance plan.
-Before you buy a whole life insurance policy, talk to a licensed agent about whether it’s a good investment for you.
+Before you buy a whole life insurance policy, talk to a licensed agent about whether it’s a smart purchase for you.

-In addition to a death benefit, most whole life insurance policies offer a savings or investment component.
+In addition to a death benefit, whole life insurance policies build cash value.

-When you make premium payments on a whole life insurance policy, part of that payment goes towards paying your death benefit, and another part goes into an investment account (on a tax-deferred basis).
+When you make premium payments on a whole life insurance policy, part of that payment goes towards paying your death benefit, and another part is saved.
 Over time, as you pay premiums on the policy and continue to earn interest, your policy builds a cash value.

 Borrowing Against the Cash Value of Your Policy

 While you’re still living, you can borrow or withdraw from the cash value of your policy.
 Some policyholders find this appealing because they can access the cash value while they’re still alive, although it generally accumulates interest and reduces the death benefit until you pay it back.

 When Is It a Good Investment?